larsrickert/discord-player-plus/docs/index.md

     details: Clean and intuitive API for easily playing music and sounds.
 No additional dependencies needed.
   - icon: 🎶
     title: Multiple Guilds
-    details: Support for multiple guilds/discord servers out-of-the-box.
+    details: Supports multiple discord servers (guilds) out-of-the-box.
 Individual players will automatically be managed for you.
   - icon: 💿
     title: Multiple sources
-    details: Play from YouTube, Spotify, local files or custom sources using the player engine API.
+    details: Play from YouTube/YouTube Music, Spotify, local files or custom sources using the player engine API.
   - icon: 🚀
     title: Pre-build Slash Commands
     details: Customizable pre-build slash commands for all core functionalities.
 Get you music bot up and running in a few minutes.